magomimmo/modern-cljs/doc/second-edition/tutorial-21b.md

 ...
 ```

-While we were there, we also added the `cljsjs/marked "0.3.5-0"` JS
+Note that we also added the `cljsjs/marked "0.3.5-0"` JS external
-external library.
-This is the same JS library used in the React
+library.
+This is the same JS library used in the React Tutorial,
-Tutorial, opportunely packaged to be imported in a CLJS project.
-We'll
+opportunely packaged to be used in a CLJS project.
+We'll see its use
-see its use later.
+later.

 Now create the `reagent.html` file in the `html` directory of the `modern-cljs`